-Transforming the river Thames through culture by various artist
+Transforming the river Thames through culture by various artists

-This ambitious project brought together artists and audiences in a unique way; In 2008 DRIFT was the first contemporary art show to be held on and celebrate London’s lifeline - the river Thames.
-Seven strategically placed, site-responsive, installations took root along the river, it’s banks and bridges and flourished there for six weeks.
+This ambitious project brought together artists and audiences in a unique way.
+In 2008 DRIFT was the first contemporary art show to celebrate and be held on London’s lifeline - the river Thames.
+Seven strategically placed, site-responsive, installations took route along the river, its banks and bridges - and flourished there for six weeks.

 Fusing art with the ever-changing natural elements, artists worked alongside marine and structural engineers, scientists, technicians and local authorities, to push boundaries and enhance the cultural regeneration of an undiscovered part of central London.